What is Unity Ads?

 • 2.5 million monthly active users

-• Free-to-play with IAP
+• Free-to-play with in-app purchases

 • Added interstitials between levels, but only after level 10

-• A/B tested different ad frequencies
+• A/B tested ad frequency before rolling anything out wide

 Results: